 Effect of Fluid

-The media being sealed, is usually a liquid or a gas with gas being harder to seal than a liquid.
+The media being sealed is usually a liquid or a gas with gas being harder to seal than a liquid.
 The effect of temperature on many fluids causes them to become more aggressive.
 Therefore, a fluid that can be sealed at ambient temperature, may adversely affect the gasket at a higher temperature.
 The gasket material must be resistant to corrosive attack from the fluid.
 It should chemically resist the system fluid to prevent serious impairment of its physical properties.

 Surface Finish of the Gasket

 The surface finish of a gasket — which consists of grooves or channels pressed or machined onto the outer surface — governs the thickness and compressibility required by the gasket material to form a physical barrier in the clearance gap between the flanges.
 A finish that is too fine or shallow is undesirable, especially on hard gasket materials, because the smooth surface may lack the required grip, which will allow extrusion to occur.
 On the other hand, a finish that is too deep will yield a gasket that requires a higher bolt load, which may make it difficult to form a tight seal, especially when large flange surfaces are involved.
 Fine machining marks applied to the flange face, tangent to the direction of applied fluid pressure can also be helpful.
-Flange faces with non-slip grooves that are approximately 0.125 mm deep are recommended for gaskets more than 0.5 mm thick; and for thinner gaskets, grooves 0.065 mm deep are recommended.
+Flange faces with non-slip grooves that are approximately 0.125 mm deep are recommended for gaskets more than 0.5 mm thick; and for thinner gaskets, grooves 0.065 mm deep is recommended.
 Under no circumstances should the flange-sealing surface be machined with tool marks extending radially across the gasket-sealing surface; such marks could allow leakage.

-Effect of Gasket Thickness
+Effect of Flange Gasket Thickness

 For a given material, it is a general rule that a thinner gasket is able to handle higher compressive stress than a thicker one.
 However, thinner materials require a higher surface finish quality.
 As a rule of thumb, the gasket should be at least four times thicker than the maximum surface roughness of the flange faces.
 The gasket must be thick enough to occupy the shape of the flange faces and still compress under the bolt load.
 In situations where vibration is unavoidable, a thicker gasket than the minimum required should be employed.

 In order to reduce the bolt load required to produce a particular gasket pressure, it is advisable not to have the gasket wider than is necessary.
-For the given gasket stress, a raised face flange with a narrow gasket will require less preload, and thus less flange strength than a full-face gasket.
+For the given gasket stress, a raised face flange with a narrow gasket will require less preload and thus less flange strength than a full-face gasket.
 In general, high-pressure gaskets tend to be narrow.

 This factor is a measure of the material’s resiliency over a period of time and is normally expressed as a percentage loss per unit of time.
 All gasket material will lose some resiliency over time, due to the flow or thinning of the material caused by the applied pressure.
 After some initial relaxation, the residual stress should remain constant for the gasket.